01. Liability Overview

 Common defendants in mesothelioma liability cases include:

-When more than one defendant is found liable in an asbestos case, a judge or jury may apportion liability.
+When more than one company is found liable in an asbestos case, a judge or jury may apportion (share) liability.
 State laws set the rules for how apportionment works.
 Apportionment does not affect the total amount of compensation owed to a plaintiff.

 Apportionment is the spreading of liability among defendants.
-Each defendant owes damages in proportion to their liability.
+Each defendant owes money in proportion to their liability.

 Who Is Liable When an Asbestos Company Is Acquired by Another Company?